Art, Music and Wine in the South of France

-Extend your exploration of French art and wine with optional pre-tours including Champagne Wine Tour with Peter Bourne or Art of the Côte d’Azur with Wendy Sharpe and Bernard Ollis, and a choice of post-tours, Wines of Burgundy with Peter or Paris Through an Artist’s Eyes with Wendy and Bernard.
+Extend your exploration of French art and wine with an optional pre-tour Art of the Côte d’Azur with Wendy Sharpe and Bernard Ollis, and a post-tour Paris Through an Artist’s Eyes with Wendy and Bernard.

 This tour is part of the World Art Tours program organised by the Art Gallery Society of NSW in partnership with Renaissance Tours.

 Suggested departure from Australia or New Zealand on Qatar Airways flights to Aix-en-Provence via Doha and Paris.
 Renaissance Tours or your travel agent can assist you with your flights and other travel arrangements.